Shia Personal Status Law: Amendment

 On April 7, 2009, Karzai vowed to change the law if it was found to go against the constitution or Islamic law.
-The law has been placed before the Justice Minister and the top religious leaders.
-“We have already initiated procedures to correct, if there is anything of concern, that (it) should be changed,” said Karzai “If there is any article in the law that is not in keeping with the Afghan constitution...it should be corrected in consultation with our clergy, in accordance to the constitution and our Islamic Shariah.”
-“We understand the concerns of our allies in the international community.
-Those concerns may be out of an inappropriate or not so good translation of the law or a misinterpretation of this,” Karzai also said, "If there is anything that is of concern to us then we will definitely take action in consultation with our ulema (senior clerics) and send it back to the parliament ...
-This is something we are serious about.”
+After initial resistance to criticism, the law was placed before the Justice Minister and the top religious leaders for review.
+Shia clergy defended the new law, and felt that the international community misinterpreted the legislation.
+Karzai attributed the international outcry to poor translation.

 The third article of the constitution states that no law will transgress against the Islamic religion followed in Afghanistan.
 The constitution provides a mandate in article seven that the Islamic Republic shall adhere to the Universal Declaration of Human Rights (UDHR) and to other international treaties and conventions which is signatory to.
-Under Article 22 of the constitution of Afghanistan equality between the sexes is recognised.
+Under Article 22 of the constitution of Afghanistan, equality between the sexes is recognised.

-"It is a complicated process, and it will take a long time to review every line of the 250 articles of the law.
-We will consider concerns from everyone and make sure the law meets the human rights standards," said Mohammad Qasim Hashimzai, Deputy Justice Minister.

-Shia clergy defended the new law, and felt that the international community has misinterpreted the legislation.

 A copy of the bill since it was originally drafted was changed.
 The age of marriage for women has been changed from nine years old to sixteen.
 The age at which a mother can keep custody of her daughter after a divorce was raised from seven to nine years old.
 Politicians in the lower house of Parliament was able to remove the law's stipulation for temporary marriages.
-Another amendment from the first draft was that a woman could leave the house without a male relative escort if she were to go to work, school or for medical treatment.
-Canadian International Development Agency CIDA provided funds to the Rights and Democracy organisation which advises Afghanistan on developing new family laws.
-Some aspects of the law that the staff thought would be repealed were the marriage of girls as young as nine years old to men and that wives did not need the man's permission to work.
+Another amendment from the first draft allowed women to leave the house without a male relative to go to work, school, or for medical treatment.

+However, there was little recognition of these changes internationally, where it was felt that the main problems with the law were left unaddressed.